 Fort Johnson in Montgomery County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 57.448′ N, 74° 14.358′ W. Marker is in Fort Johnson, New York, in Montgomery County.
-Marker is at the intersection of Fort Johnson Avenue (New York State Route 67) and Prospect Street, on the right when traveling north on Fort Johnson Avenue.
+42° 57.429′ N, 74° 14.418′ W. Marker is in Fort Johnson, New York, in Montgomery County.
+Marker is at the intersection of New York State Route 5 and Fort Johnson Avenue (New York State Route 67), on the right when traveling west on State Route 5.
 Touch for map.
-Marker is just off Route 5 at the intersection of Route 67 and a side street named Prospect Street.
 Marker is in this post office area: Fort Johnson NY 12070, United States of America.
+Touch for directions.